Ronmenator/Echo-Kernel/examples/README.md

 - Complete provider setup including embeddings and vector storage
 - Memory-enhanced agents with context retention
 - Shows how to enable/disable memory features

+### novella-writer.py
+Advanced example demonstrating multi-level task decomposition for creative writing:
+- **7-level decomposition process** from prompt to complete novella
+- **Specialized agents** for different writing tasks (design, character development, scene writing, etc.)
+- **Quality assurance** with built-in review and editing process
+- **Progressive refinement** where each level builds upon previous outputs
+- Generates a complete 10-chapter novella with character development, plot arcs, and scene details
+- Saves the final novella to `generated_novella.txt`

+See `novella-writer-README.md` for detailed documentation of this example.

 ## Memory Setup